Updated July 6th, 2020

 The adjuster will determine if your car is in excellent, good, fair, or poor condition.

-Even if you kept your car in pristine shape prior to the accident, the car is not likely to receive an excellent rating unless it is a few months old or less.
+Even if you kept your car in pristine shape prior to the accident, the car is not likely to receive an excellent rating after an accident unless it is a few months old or less.

 You have to think like an unpressured buyer or seller when attempting to determine the fair market value of vehicle.
 This is what insurers do.